Suicide bag: Mechanism

-A hypoxic, carbon dioxide free metabolically inert gas that is less dense than air is provided for inhalation by confining the continually flowing less dense (than air) gas supply and the head in an impermeable bag which is slightly open at the lower neck, which continuously fills from the closed top down to the slightly open neck.
+A hypoxic, carbon dioxide-free, metabolically inert gas that is less dense than air is provided for inhalation by confining the continually flowing less dense (than air) gas supply and the head in an impermeable bag which is slightly open at the lower neck, which continuously fills from the closed top down to the slightly open neck.
 This prevents contamination with oxygen from the surrounding air, and also flushes away any exhaled CO_{2}, minimising the amount of gas required.
-It will not work with inert gases like Argon that are denser/heavier than air as these would just spill out the open neck of the bag and not fill it first from the sealed top downwards.
-(The same effect could also be reached by flooding any enclosed space with the gas, but much more gas would be needed, and this would be hazardous to a third party entering the space, an effect which is well known as a cause of industrial fatalities.)
+It will not work with inert gases like argon that are denser/heavier than air as these would just spill out the open neck of the bag and not fill it first from the sealed top downwards.
+(The same effect could also be reached by flooding any enclosed space with the gas, but much more gas would be needed, and this would be hazardous to a third party entering the space, an effect which is well-known as a cause of industrial fatalities.)

-Inhalation of oxygen deficient or oxygen free gas not only fails to replenish oxygen used in normal metabolism, but causes the blood passing through the capillaries of the gas exchange regions of the lungs to lose residual oxygen in relation to the concentration difference between the oxygen in the alveolar air and in the blood in the alveolar capillaries.
+Inhalation of oxygen-deficient or oxygen-free gas not only fails to replenish oxygen used in normal metabolism, but causes the blood passing through the capillaries of the gas exchange regions of the lungs to lose residual oxygen in relation to the concentration difference between the oxygen in the alveolar air and in the blood in the alveolar capillaries.
 This causes a far quicker drop in blood oxygen level than holding the breath.
 The deoxygenated blood then passes through the systemic circulation to the vital organs, including the brain, and rapidly lowers oxygen concentrations below the level required to sustain consciousness, and when it is insufficient to keep the heart functioning, cardiac arrest will occur.
 For the majority of people, an alveolar oxygen tension of less than 30 mmHg or 4% by volume at atmospheric pressure is not sufficient to support consciousness.

 The urge to breathe, in normal humans, is mainly controlled by blood carbon dioxide concentration and the acidity that it causes.
-A rise in carbon dioxide concentration caused by the inability to inhale fresh air will cause a strong reflex to breathe, accompanied by increasing distress as the level rises, culminating in panic and desperate struggle for air.
+A rise in carbon dioxide concentration caused by the inability to inhale fresh air will cause a strong reflex to breathe, accompanied by increasing distress as the level rises, culminating in panic and a desperate struggle for air.
 However, if the supplied breathing gas is free of carbon dioxide, the blood carbon dioxide levels will remain low while breathing occurs, and there will be no distress or urge to increase breathing rate, as the sensitivity in normal people to blood oxygen level as a breathing stimulus is very low.

 The effect of contamination of the inert gas by air or other source of oxygen is to reduce the effects of oxygen loss and the person exposed may feel weak, tired and confused, but without a strong urge to breathe or the associated respiratory distress.
 The efficiency of the system for euthanasia requires minimising contamination by oxygen and carbon dioxide.
 Small amounts of oxygen will not affect the result, but may extend the time taken.